 Breaking bad habits requires effort and perseverance, but the rewards are worth it.
-When you’re able to break a bad habit, you can enjoy improved health, greater productivity, and stronger relationships.
-So, if you’re ready to make a change, start by taking the first step: identify your bad habits and why you want to break them.
+When you’re able to break through them, you can enjoy improved health, greater productivity, and stronger relationships.
+So, if you’re ready to make a change, start by taking the first step: identify your bad habit and find out why you want to break it.
 Then, find a positive replacement for the negative behavior and use the power of positive reinforcement to help you stay on track.
-With time and effort, you can break your bad habits and enjoy a better life.
+With time and effort, you can break through and enjoy a better life.

+As Functional Medicine Providers, we see that chronic health issues are typically associated with chronic bad habits.
 Bad habits can be incredibly difficult to break.
 But it’s worth it to take the time and effort to do so.
 Why?
-Because breaking bad habits can lead to a healthier, happier, and more productive life.
-By following this simple recipe, you might just be able to turn your life around: Identify the bad habit, replace it with a good one, and add positive reinforcement.
-Check out our other blog posts about habits.
+Because breaking them can lead to a healthier, happier, and more productive life.
+By following this simple recipe, you might just be able to turn your life around and break your bad habits: Identify the bad habit, replace it with a good one, and add positive reinforcement.

 Pingback: How Anyone Can Get a Healthy Lifestyle - PEAKiropractic